bowenbee/PowerPlatform/components/KPI Responsive Gallery Cards/README.md

 ### Intallation Details

 1. Download the msapp file and import the component file into your Canvas App or Global Component Library
-2. When adding into an app, change the Width property to Parent.Width and Height to Parent.Height
+2. If needed, change the Width property to Parent.Width and Height to Parent.Height
 3. Update the KPI Items property with data that matches the default schema

 ![Image1](assets/kpicards_mobile.png)